sankomi/blogblog/about.md

 ---
-title: about
+title: About
 ---
-# about
+# About

-this is a jekyll blog!
+This is a jekyll blog!